Explore other chapters

 Teeth whitening.
 Welcome to our guide into the world of teeth whitening created by our dentist, Dr. Cevahir Taşkın.
 Dental whitening, also known as teeth bleaching, is the least invasive and most requested treatment of all.
 Despite this, it seems right to introduce you to a complete guide able to make you understand every single aspect of the procedure.
 In this first chapter on teeth whitening, he will give you a general understanding of the treatment.
 This will be your general introduction.

 Teeth whitening, also known as teeth bleaching, is a cosmetic dental treatment allowing patients to remove surface stains thanks to a chemical bleaching agent meant to be used on teeth.
-Despite the term “bleaching agent” may seem scary, this is one of the most performed and safest procedures you can get at the dentist and the perfect solution for a whiter smile.
-Also, it’s painless and one of the quickest office treatments.
+Despite the term “bleaching agent” seeming scary, this is one of the most performed and safest procedures you can get at the dentist and the perfect solution for a whiter smile.
+Also, it’s painless and one of the quickest in-office treatments.

 At the end of this complete guide, we will be sure you know everything there is to know about teeth whitening and you can make an informed decision.
 And if not, we are always available to ask more questions in private.